Simulating realistic self-interacting dark matter models including small and large-angle scattering: Implementation

 In this work we implement the hybrid approach for DM self-interaction as described by an arbitrary differential cross section.
 For that purpose, we combine the approaches describe above, using the drag force and momentum diffusion method (fSIDM) for scattering with `small angle', and the explicit sampling technique (rSIDM) for `large-angle' scatterings.
 Both are separated by a critical angle $\theta_{\mathrm{c}}$.

-In each time-step, for every pair with a positive kernel overlap $\Lambda_{ij}$, we simulate the small-angle scattering, before we model large scattering angles.
+In each time step, for every pair with a positive kernel overlap $\Lambda_{ij}$, we simulate the small-angle scattering, before we model large scattering angles.
 Moreover, the pairwise computation of the particle interactions is done in a consecutive manner to conserve energy explicitly.
-This means that a numerical particle can not interact with multiple particles at the same time.
+This means that a numerical particle cannot interact with multiple particles at the same time.
 Only after small- and large-angle scattering have been computed for the particles of a given pair, do further pairwise interactions with other particles follow.
-When the scatterings for all relevant pairs of numerical particles have been computed, the time-step is complete and the next one can follow.
+When the scatterings for all relevant pairs of numerical particles have been computed, the time step is complete and the next one can follow.

 To model the small-angle scatters, we apply the drag force and transverse momentum kick to all relevant pairs of numerical particles.
 Compared to purely forward-dominated scattering (i.e.\ fSIDM), the cross section entering the drag force is replaced in Eq.~\eqref{eq:drag} as $\sigma_{\mathrm{\widetilde{T}}} \mapsto \sigma_{\mathrm{\widetilde T},<}(\theta_{\mathrm{c}})$, see Eq.~\eqref{eq: definitions of sigma<,>}.
 This takes into account the range of scattering angles treated with the effective `small-angle' approach.
 The analytical expression of the modified transfer cross section for the hSIDM scheme can be found in Appendix~\ref{appx: Implementation of frequent small-angle scattering for hSIDM}.